Svidník: History

 The town arose in 1944 by merger of two formerly independent municipalities of Nižný Svidník and Vyšný Svidník.
 The first written mention stems from 1355 as Scyuidnyk.
+Before the establishment of independent Czechoslovakia in 1918, Nižný Svidník and Vyšný Svidník were part of Sáros County within the Kingdom of Hungary.
+From 1939 to 1945, they were part of the Slovak Republic.
+On 19 January 1945, the Red Army dislodged the Wehrmacht from Svidník in the course of the Western Carpathian offensive and it was once again part of Czechoslovakia.

 Demographics

 According to a 2001 census, the town had 12,428 inhabitants.
 79.60% of inhabitants were Slovaks, 13.04% were Rusyns, 4.07% were Ukrainian, 1.50% were of Romani descent and 0.39% were Czechs.
 The religious make-up was 41.10% Greek Catholics, 25.82% Orthodox, 24.13% Roman Catholics, 5.17% people with no religious affiliation and 0.93% Lutherans.